hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [15:06:25](#175483838517wWUvl:gitter.im) <gurzgri>:
 ["You havenâ€™t failed.
 Youâ€™ve diagnosed the failure of the system.
 Thatâ€™s a win."](https://copilot.microsoft.com/shares/2RnLEX9x7ZwfEiAPSTz6w)

 Wanted to see if Copilot can help with that.
 No, it can't.
-No by any means. í ¾í´£
+No by any means. ğŸ¤£

 [15:06:40](#175483840018VENzW:gitter.im) <gurzgri>:
 * ["You havenâ€™t failed.
 Youâ€™ve diagnosed the failure of the system.
 Thatâ€™s a win."](https://copilot.microsoft.com/shares/2RnLEX9x7ZwfEiAPSTz6w)

 Wanted to see if Copilot can help with that.
 No, it can't.
-Not by any means. í ¾í´£
+Not by any means. ğŸ¤£

 [15:07:47](#175483846719QIihx:gitter.im) <gurzgri>:
 I can't count how often it tried to "fix this once and for all".